Just how cheap is cheap food?

 This is in contrast to chemical farming, where the main aim is to feed the plant directly with NPK fertilisers.
 The soil is mainly used just for support and as a reservoir of moisture.

 Although organic food is more expensive in most places, if it were to get a little more help from governments it would compare very favourably with conventionally grown food, especially when you factor in such things as the environmental and health benefits.

-The recent Farm Bill in the US (2008), for example is projected to cost around $289 billion over the five-year period it covers.
-Organic farmers - and farmers making the transition to organic - are likely to get far less than 1% of that money.
-Much of the rest will go towards subsidising the chemical agribusiness which delivers "cheap food".
+The Farm Bill in the US (2008), for example cost around $100 billion for each of the five years it covered.
+Organic farmers - and farmers making the transition to organic were unlikely to benefit from much of that money.
+A good deal of the subsidies go to large farms and prop up the chemical agribusiness which delivers "cheap food".
 These subsidies also disadvantage food producers from developing world counties.